-New Wine, New Wineskins exists to mobilize local churches and other Christian organizations to share effectively the good news of the Father, Son and Spirit’s just love and peace, foster meaningful dialogue with diverse communities, and identify and serve marginalized populations against the backdrop of increasing cultural divisions.
+We re-imagine how the eternal Word of Christ can be holistically communicated to an ever-changing culture.
+We carefully explore Scripture and culture by keeping one finger in the Bible and another in the daily news.
+New Wine, New Wineskins exists to mobilize local churches and other Christian organizations to share effectively the good news of the Father, Son and Spirit’s just love and peace, foster meaningful dialogue with diverse communities, and serve marginalized populations against the backdrop of increasing cultural divisions.
 New Wine provides consultation and training in such difficult areas as race and class, sexuality and gender, faith and science, and religious pluralism.
-The goal of New Wine’s work is to help equip generations of Jesus’ followers to extinguish hate, intolerance and misunderstanding and maximize grace and truth for human flourishing in our world today.
+The goal of New Wine’s work is to help equip generations of Jesus’ followers to extinguish hate, intolerance and misunderstanding while maximizing grace and truth for human flourishing in our world today.

 Transforming the church’s conflicts, both within the church and with the surrounding culture, into opportunities for unity through the Triune God’s grace and truth.